UdhyaKumarKMIT/Todo-List/README.md

 # Todo List Website

 ## 📌 Project Overview
 This is a simple and responsive Todo List website that helps users manage their tasks efficiently.
-Built using HTML, CSS, JavaScript, and Bootstrap, it offers an interactive interface for adding, deleting, and marking tasks as completed.
+Built using HTML, CSS, JavaScript, and Bootstrap, it offers an interactive interface for adding, deleting and resetting the list.

 ## 🛠️ Tech Stack
 - **Frontend**: HTML, CSS, JavaScript, Bootstrap